zX3no/Omnia/README.md

 There are some important things to note when looking for a new language.
 Many new simple langauges lack documentation, tooling and stability, making them good in theory but not in practice.

-Tooling is also very important, having a build tool like [npm](https://www.npmjs.com/) or [cargo](https://doc.rust-lang.org/cargo/) can make programming easier.
+Build tools like [npm](https://www.npmjs.com/) or [cargo](https://doc.rust-lang.org/cargo/) can make your life much easier.
+Those of us with experience with Make/CMake/Meson can vouch for this.

 Libraries are very important as well, most of us don't have time to reinvent the wheel.
 Sometimes a language is worth using for a single package.
 Many people use Python just for TensorFlow or PyTorch.

-It's also important to keep in mind I only used these languages for simple projects so I won't pretend to have the whole picture.
+It's also important to keep in mind I only used these languages for a simple project, so I won't pretend to have the whole picture.

-I generally don't like dynamic, bytecode or functional languages because of performance issues or cognitive overhead.

-Although I'll try to be as charitable as possible.

 #### Most Promising Languages